 Taxi drivers don't generally speak English, and it's always good to have the address of your destination written in Chinese on paper.
 Street signs are written in English in big cities so you can navigate yourself.

 Mainland China is generally understood to be populated by a majority of ethnic Han Chinese people and 56 different ethnic minorities.
 So when people think of the Chinese, they are probably referring to the Han majority without even knowing it.
 The 56 official ethnic minority peoples are scattered throughout China, but different groups are dominant in different places.
 For example, Tibet is home to Tibetan people, Yunnan Province is home to many Bai and Hui people, and Xinjiang Province is home to the Uigher people.

 Each minority group has its own traditions and way of dressing.
 Visiting the areas where these people live gives the traveler a different perspective on travel in China.

 Mandarin is the Chinese language people think about when they speak the language generally spoken in mainland China.
 Putonghua, as Mandarin Chinese is called in Mandarin Chinese, is the language taught in schools and used on television.

 Thousands of dialects exist in China.
 Even in Shanghai, suburbanites speak a different dialect than the dominant Shanghainese (Shanghaihua), which is totally different from Mandarin Chinese.
 You might have heard Cantonese spoken in movies.
-That dialect is used in Guangdong Province and Hong Kong.
+That dialect and Hakka are used in Guangdong Province and Hong Kong.